nearground/nearground.github.io/_posts/2025-08-01-understanding-convchain.md

 > _First a new sample is proposed based on the previous sample, then the proposed sample is either added to the sequence or rejected depending on the value of the probability distribution at that point.
 The resulting sequence can be used to approximate the distribution (e.g. to generate a histogram) or to compute an integral (e.g. an expected value)._

-In his code it looks like this:
+In the code it looks like this:

 ```c#
 void metropolis(int i, int j)